ndgigliotti/dsc-phase-4-project/README.md

 # Methods and Model

 I finetune a highly accurate pre-trained BERT (deep neural network) after spending considerable effort on conventional models.
-The BERT is pre-trained on the Toronto Book Corpus and Wikipedia, then finetuned with one additional layer of neurons on this dataset.
+The BERT was pre-trained on the Toronto Book Corpus and Wikipedia, then finetuned with one additional layer of neurons on this dataset.
 A multi-layer perceptron with 2 hidden layers is used as the classifier.
 The final model, whose confusion matrix is reproduced below, has an accuracy score of 93%.

 <div align="center"><img src="images\bert_2_diagnostics.svg"></div>